gymshark/go-easy-config/README.md

 ```

 Use your custom chain loader to control the order and logic of configuration loading, including conditional logic or error handling.

+> The ShortCircuitChainLoader is an example of a custom chain loader.

 #### Providing Your Own Loader